jaredwray/writr/README.md

 ## Getting Started

 Writr is designed to make it easier to write with Markdown.
 You can export from many different sources to markdown, and then use Writr to write your content.
-Writr is designed to be a simple, distraction-free writing environment (in-progress).
+Writr is designed to be a simple, distraction-free writing environment.

 ## Open a Pull Request